nefelividali/my_goodreads_data/README.md

 # my_goodreads_data
-Playing around and visualising some reading stats.
+Playing around and visualising some reading stats as a personal project.